-If you look at the pages on thesitewizard.com, you'll probably notice that there are a lot of text on each page common with the other pages (such as the logo, the navigation bar, the quick menu, etc).
+If you look at the pages on thesitewizard.com, you'll probably notice that there are a lot of text on each page common with the other pages (such as the logo, the search field, the navigation menu, and so on).
 Maintaining so many pages with common code or text can be quite a pain when you want to change it.
 This is where having Server Side Includes (or SSI) on your web server comes in useful.
+It allows you to put all the common elements into a single file that is automatically included on all your pages.

 There are a number of reasons why you might want to insert the contents of a file into your web page.
-As mentioned earlier, one reason may be that you want to put the code or text that is common to all your pages (like your navigation bar) in a single location.
-That way, when you want to update your (say) navigation menu, you only need to change one file and it will automatically be reflected on all your pages.
+As mentioned earlier, one reason may be that you want to put the code or text that is common to all your pages (like your navigation menu) in a single location.
+That way, when you want to update your (say) menu, you only need to change one file and it will automatically be reflected on all your pages.

 Note that there are no spaces between "<!--" and the "#include" directive.